 Successful digital marketers and founders achieve success by regularly tracking and optimizing content for their readers.

-An ideal choice for businesses with fewer than 50,000 subscribers is Icegram Express, a non-intrusive WordPress email marketing plugin offered as a freemium model.
+An ideal choice for businesses with fewer than 50,000 subscribers is Icegram Express, a comprehensive WordPress email marketing plugin offered as a freemium model.
 Over 120,000 users have found comfort in its user-friendly interface and tracking features.

 Try Icegram Express today and boost your business with systematic email tracking 24/7!